Maithikimngan/Optimize_a_ML_pipeline_in_Azure/README.md

 ## Summary
-- The dataset contains customer information from a bank, like age, default status, and loans.
+- The dataset includes  customer information in banking, like age, default status, and loans and etc.
-- The goal is to predict if a customer will subscribe to a term deposit (TD).
+- The objective is to predict if a customer will subscribe to a term deposit.
 - The best model used is the Voting Ensembler.
+Because it combines the predictions of multiple models to improve accuracy and robustness

 ## Scikit-learn Pipeline
 - Use Logistic Regression from sklearn and HyperDrive to find the best model.
+- First, we need to clean the dataset.
-- Clean the dataset, then split it into 80% for training and 20% for testing.
+- Second, we split it into 80% for training and 20% for testing Sampler
-- Sampler Benefit: Random Parameter Sampling picks different settings (C and max_iter) to find the best accuracy.
+- The benefit is Random Parameter Sampling picks different settings (C and max_iter) to find the best accuracy.
-- Early Stopping Benefit: Bandit stops training if accuracy doesn’t improve, saving time and resources.
+- And the benefit of Early Stopping is Bandit stops training if accuracy doesn’t improve, saving time and resources.

 ## AutoML
-AutoML can handle tasks like missing values, feature engineering, and hyperparameter tuning automatically using various models.
-Key parameters include task type (e.g., classification/regression), training data, target column, evaluation metric, and cross-validation.
-Random Parameter Sampling: Tries different combinations of parameters randomly to find the best accuracy.
+AutoML is a model that can do missing values, feature engineering, and hyperparameter tuning automatically using various models.
+It can also do task like cross-validation to get the best parameter and can try many types of model to find the best model for the task.
-Early Stopping: Stops training when accuracy doesn’t improve, saving time and resources.
+The benefit of Early Stopping is the model will stop training when accuracy doesn’t improve, saving time and resources.

 ## Pipeline comparison
-- I don’t see much difference between AutoML and HyperDrive in this case.
+- The accuracy between AutoML and HyperDrive likely the same.
 The accuracy for HyperDrive is XX, while for AutoML it is XX.
-- The gap is small because the dataset is small, clean, and has variables strongly related to the target.
-In real-world projects, datasets are more complex, and AutoML might work better if the person using HyperDrive lacks extra dataset knowledge.
-- AutoML is great because it tests many models to find the best one, while HyperDrive here only uses Logistic Regression, which may cause bias.
-- Benefit of early stopping: Bandit early stopping stops training when accuracy doesn’t improve, saving time and resources.
+- In real business use case the step of feature engineering is very important.
+And AutoML can create scripts and test with features will be important for model.
+- In this lab, the input feature seems to be very related to output target so that's why feature engineering in this case is not so much important.
+That's why the two models HyperDrive and AutomML is very close.

 ## Future work
-- I want to recreate AutoML for my real-world problem.
-- AutoML feels like a black box to me.
-- I don’t understand how it recognizes data types, handles data, or creates new features.
+HyperDrive we can try different set of C, max_iter in Random Parameter Sampling, and can try to increase the max_total_run and max_concurrent_runs to see if there is any accuracy improvement.

 ## Proof of cluster clean up
 Delete the compute cluster